gracebeste/trends-sunscreen-analysis/README.md

 6. [Results and Discussion](#results-and-discussion)

 ## Introduction
-The goal of this project is to analyze the relationship between weather patterns and public interest in skin protection from the sun.
-The weather data is pulled from the National Climatic Data Center's National Oceanic and Atmospheric Administration (NOAA).
+The goal of this project is to analyze the relationship between weather patterns and public interest in protection from the sun.
+The weather data is pulled from Visual Crossing Weather, an online source providing historical and forecast weather data.
+A Python script is used to scrape the dataset from VC's Weather API.
 This dataset tracks maximum temperatures in the U.S. from 2020 to 2024.
-The public interest is gauged via proxy data.
-Google Trends data was pulled for certain search keywords from 2020 to 2024.
-These search keywords included: "sunscreen," "SPF," "UV protection," and "skincare."
+The public interest is gauged via proxy data, namely Google Trends data for certain search keywords.
+Similarly to the weather dataset, a Python script is used to scrape the dataset from Google Trends, via the pytrends library.
+The dataset includes information regarding the popularity of the search keywords: "sunscreen," "SPF," "UV protection," and "skincare," and the timeframe spans 2020 to 2024.

 ## Prerequisites